 Their debut YA novel PET (Make Me a World/RHCB) was a finalist for the 2019 National Book Award for Young People's Literature and a Lambda Literary Award, as well as an Indie Next selection.
 Praised in The New York Times, it received a Stonewall Honor, a Walter Honor, and an Otherwise Award Honor after debuting with five starred reviews from Kirkus, Publishers Weekly, School Library Journal, Bookpage, and Bulletin.
 PET was also named a 2019 Best Book of the Year by School Library Journal, Kirkus, Publishers Weekly, Apple, and Amazon, among others.
 Upon its publication, Emezi was featured in Kirkus Reviews and profiled in The New York Times.

 Emezi was awarded a Global Arts Fund grant in 2017 for their video art, which premiered in 2018 at Gavin Brown's enterprise in Harlem.
 They also received a 2017 Sozopol Fellowship for Creative Nonfiction and their short story 'Who Is Like God' won the 2017 Commonwealth Short Story Prize for Africa.
-Their writing has been published by T Magazine, Dazed Magazine, The Cut, Buzzfeed, Granta Online, Vogue.com, and Commonwealth Writers, among others.
+Their writing has been published by the Gagosian, the Paris Review, the New York Times, T Magazine, Dazed Magazine, The Cut, Granta, Vogue, and Commonwealth Writers, among others.
 Their memoir work was included in The Fader's 'Best Culture Writing of 2015' ('Who Will Claim You?') and their film UDUDEAGU won the Audience Award for Best Short Experimental at the 2014 BlackStar Film Festival.